 This former Cuban Consulate in Little Haiti not only has a creepy history but an eerie present.
 The original owner’s wife, Paula Milord, died suddenly after a leg amputation and was buried in the back garden by her husband.
 Since then, people have heard piano music and smelled coffee (both things Milord allegedly liked to do), and seen a one-legged lady floating in the hallway.
 The historic site went up for sale last November and is currently closed to visitors, but you can always drive by to get a glimpse.

-RECOMMENDED: The best haunted houses in Miami
+RECOMMENDED: The best pumpkin patches in Miami